mui/mui-x/docs/data/data-grid/state/state.md

 ### Restore the state with `initialState`

 You can pass the state returned by `apiRef.current.exportState()` to the `initialState` prop.
-In the demo bellow, clicking on _Recreate the 2nd grid_ will re-mount the 2nd grid with the current state of the 1st grid.
+In the demo below, clicking on **Recreate the 2nd grid** will re-mount the 2nd grid with the current state of the 1st grid.

 > ⚠️ If you restore the page using `initialState` before the data is fetched, the grid will automatically move to the 1st page.